"My teaching is as precious as your eyesight—guard it!"

 And then one of my friends asked me today, “What teacher from your school days had the greatest positive influence on you?”
 Now, THAT person I remembered.
 Third grade, Mrs. Haberbosch.
 She gave me her hamster.

 Well, I won the class hamster.
 Each child was supposed to remember to ask their parents to write a permission note saying they would, in fact, not be annoyed if their child brought home a hamster.
 Then we were to put the notes into a bowl and do a drawing.
 My mom thought, “What the heck,” and wrote a note.

 I do remember a few other teacher’s names.
-Like the one who showed impatience when she hit my cubby center with a rolled up newspaper while I was still sitting in it.
+Like the one who showed impatience when she purposefully slammed my cubby center with a rolled up newspaper while I was still sitting in it.
 Or the one who called me a daydreamer who "would never get algebra."
-Or the one who called me ditsy out loud and negatively to the rest of the band.
+Or the one who called me ditsy out loud and was snidely negative about it in front of the whole band.
 As I get older, their names are starting to (thankfully) fade … but I will always remember Mrs. Haberbosch.
 Not because she had a more challenging name, but because she very kindly challenged ME.

 Great teachers inspire a lifetime of learning.
 Thank a great teacher today.
 Or, if you are a teacher, be Mrs. Haberbosch.
 When you teach them what counts, you will not only forever be remembered on future Facebook games, but in future hearts – you know, the ones you’re molding? :-D